 If a final examination is required by the graduate program, the Doctoral Committee supervises that examination, the focus of which is the content of the doctoral dissertation.
 Ordinarily, the final examination will be given just prior to the completion of the dissertation and while the student is in residence during a regular academic session, and will be open to all members of the academic community.
 Administration of the final examination is subject to the policies of the Graduate Council governing critical examinations.
-This policy is outlined in Section VI.D.Examinations, of this document.
+This policy is outlined in Section VI.D.
+Examinations, of this document.

 Upon completion of the final examination (if required) and approval of the dissertation, the Doctoral Committee recommends, by submission of Ph.D.
-Form II, Signature Page/Report on Final Examination the conferral of the Ph.D. subject to final submission of the approved dissertation for deposit in Special Collections Archives for paper submission or to the Graduate Division for electronic submission.
+Form II, Signature Page/Report on Final Examination the conferral of the Ph.D. subject to final submission of the approved dissertation by the Graduate Division for electronic submission.
 The Committee recommendation must be unanimous.